 The VLT is a fluid number in that it changes every year because it is based on the value of your vehicle.
 The other fees you’ll pay in Arizona are fixed.

-As mentioned, the VLT is part of the annual fees that registered drivers pay in Arizona.
+As mentioned, Arizona's VLT is part of the annual fees that registered drivers pay in Arizona.
 The VLT is paid in lieu of a personal property tax, which is charged in other states.

 The VLT is a fluid number that changes yearly as it is based on the assessed value of your car.
 If math is your equivalent to the scary monster under the bed, don’t fret—calculating your VLT is simple.